Dataset from Chihara and Hesterberg's book (Second Edition)

 7 Permutation Test for Education

 We will now perform the permutation test for the difference between proportions.
-We will first get an intuitive idea of the permutation, and then perform it using both mosaic
+We will first get an intuitive idea of the permutation, and then perform it using both mosaic and infer.

 We saw from the diagram created by Allen Downey that there is only one test!
 We will now use this philosophy to develop a technique that allows us to mechanize several Statistical Models in that way, with nearly identical code.
 We will first look visually at a permutation exercise.
 We will create dummy data that contains the following case study: